KYANJO/Comp_exam/README.md

 ### Computing Artifact

-The Computing Artifact is found in this repo, it has its [README](./../../README) describing the usage.
+The Computing Artifact is found in this repo, it has its README describing its usage.